 System concepts are very useful in the first context.
 When SD models have either a mathematical or a computational format, system concepts help to understand how a number of behaviors are generated from a certain kind of structure.
 However, the relevant concepts in the second context are mostly processual ones.
 In this second context, the primary concepts have to do with processes and behaviors.
 Here, system concepts have to be considered like a sort of abstraction.
-About the peculiarities of these two context, see (Alessi, 2000).
+(About the peculiarities of these two context, see Alessi, 2000.)

-As we have said, in relation to SD models, the tension between systems and processes can be understodd as a tension between structures and behaviors.
+In relation to SD models, the tension between systems and processes is the tension between structures and behaviors.
 In our models, a structure has to determine univocally a behavior.
 But it is through differences in behavior that we come to know the structures of real systems.
-This is a very classic topic in SD literature.
-See, for instance, (Forrester, 1994), (Richardson, 1999) and (Sterman, 2000).
+(This is a very classic topic in SD literature.
+See, for instance, Forrester, 1994; Richardson, 1999, and Sterman, 2000.)

-Moreover, according to process philosophy, it is through some behaviors that the diverse structures of reality come to be generated and maintained.
+Moreover, according to process philosophy, it is through some behaviors that the diverse structures of reality themselves come to be generated and maintained.
 Reality consist in a collection of processes of self-differentiation and restructuring.

 SD involves both components, the structural and the behavioral, and the tension between them cannot be obviated.
-The important point is that we can put the emphasis either in the structural (systemic) component, or we can put the emphasis in the behavioral (processual) component.
+The important point is that we can put the emphasis either in the structural, (systemic) component, or we can put the emphasis in the behavioral (processual) component.
+And that to do it in one sense or in the other would make a big difference.